- Search The Registry

 - My Account

 Donna Brazile was born on this date in 1959.
-She is an African American GLBT author, educator, and political activist and strategist.
+She is a Black LGBT author, educator, and political activist and strategist.

 Brazile was born in New Orleans, LA, to Lionele and Jean Brazile, the third of nine children.
 She became interested in politics when at age nine a local candidate for office promised to build a neighborhood playground.